 - Crack an egg into your immersion blender cup or tall mason jar.

-- Next, pour oil and the juice of a ½ lemon squeezed and strained.
+- Next, pour oil and the strained lemon juice into the cup or jar.

 - Crush garlic clove into the mixture.

-- Using an immersion bender hold it to the bottom of the oil and blend gently moving it slightly up and down.
+- Using an immersion blender, hold the blades to the bottom of the oil and blend, gently moving the stick up and down in your container.

-- Once the liquids start to emulsify, slightly tip blender stick to let oil from the top move under the blades to be incorporated.
+- Once the liquids start to emulsify, slightly tip the blender stick to let the oil gently move from the top to bottom under the blades to incorporate all liquid.

-- After about 30 seconds total, the mayonnaise should be ready and thick.
-Turn off blender stick and gently remove.
+- After about 30 seconds, the mayonnaise should be ready and thick.
+Turn off the blender stick and gently remove it.